-Joseph Hart was born in 1712 and died in 1768.
-After being a backslider from his early religious training, he heard John Wesley preach in 1757.
-He became converted, and began at once to preach himself, and continued up to the time of his death.
-He composed a large number of valuable hymns, and published religious works.
+religious works.
 This tune is one of the old melodies, but none of the books we have seen give the date or the name of the author of the music.

 "Cookham" is among the oldest American tunes, selected from "Baptist Harmony," page 327.
 See "Southern Harmony," by William Walker, page 8, 1835.
 The above hymn is claimed by the English people as being the best hymn Charles Wesley ever wrote.
 See Duffield's "English Hymns," page 207.
-Full history by Rev. David R. Breev, in his work on the "Use of Hymns and Tunes," pages 115 and 116; also "Anglican Hymnology," In the "Standard Hymn Book of the United States" it is put down as one of the greatest hymns in the world.
-See page 30.
+Full history by Rev. David R. Breev, in his work on the "Use of Hymns and Tunes," pages 115; and 116; also "Anglican Hymnology."
+In the "Standard Hymn Book of the United States" it is put down as one of the greatest hymns in the world.
+See page 39.
 Rev. Lewis F. Benson, D. D., in work on "Best Church Hymns," page 17, puts this hymn as number eight of all American hymns.
-Some authors olace it as number one.
+Some authors place it as number one.